-There are different diagrams that you can use to explain Oligopoly markets.
+There are different diagrams that you can use to explain 0ligopoly markets.

 It is important to bear in mind, there are different possible ways that firms in Oligopoly can behave.

 1. Kinked Demand Curve Diagram

 In the kinked demand curve model, the firm maximises profits at Q1, P1 where MR=MC.
 Thus a change in MC, may not change the market price.
 It suggests prices will be quite stable.

 The kinked demand curve makes certain assumptions

 - Firms are profit maximisers.

 - If one firm increases the price, other firms won’t follow suit.
 Therefore, for a price increase, demand is price elastic.

 - If one firm cuts price, other firms will follow suit because they don’t want to lose market share.
 Therefore, for a price cut, demand is price inelastic.